 The Edmonton Squash Club is a not-for-profit society which was formed to counter recent squash club closures in Edmonton.
 Our mission is primarily to increase the squash court count in Edmonton and to provide a facility where squash players interests come first.

-Jeff Williams is the Executive Director and Head Squash Professional for the Edmonton Squash Club.
+Jeff Williams is the Head Squash Professional for the Edmonton Squash Club.
 Jeff has played the game of squash since he was 9 years old at the Glencoe Club in Calgary.
-What started as an after school activity quickly grew into a lifelong passion and a career that has spanned the last 20 years.
+What started as an after-school activity quickly grew into a lifelong passion and a career that has spanned the last 20 years.
 Jeff’s early success in squash includes winning a gold medal in the 1992 Alberta Winter Games with his team from Calgary.

-Jeff has always been passionate about bringing new players into the sport while also focusing on helping players of all calibre reach the next level.
+Jeff has always been passionate about bringing new players into the sport while also focusing on helping players of all calibres reach the next level.
 Growing junior squash at each club he has coached and it's always been a focus for Jeff.
-Over the last 18 years this has helped produce some of Edmonton’s top junior athletes who have completed in National and International competitions.
-Over the last two decades Jeff has been fortunate to coach a sport and game he loves dearly and looks forward to continuing to grow the Edmonton squash community through the Edmonton Squash Club.
+Over the last 18 years, this has helped produce some of Edmonton’s top junior athletes who have competed in National and International competitions.
+Over the last two decades, Jeff has been fortunate to coach a sport and game he loves dearly and looks forward to continuing to grow the Edmonton squash community through the Edmonton Squash Club.

-Jeff lives in Edmonton with his wife Nicole and their children Gabriel and Amelie.
+Jeff lives in Edmonton and is raising two squash enthusiasts of his own, Gabriel and Amelie.